-A poll commissioned by two members of the Portland City Council show that Portlanders would prefer that budget cuts be made to the police bureau and homeless services rather than parks and firefighters.
+A poll commissioned by two members of the Portland City Council shows that Portlanders would prefer that budget cuts be made to the Police Bureau and homeless services rather than parks and firefighters.

-Some of the results of the poll, conducted by DHM Research and commissioned by Council President Elana Pirtle-Guiney and Councilor Steve Novick, are sure to rankle the police bureau and its union, which have consistently said that the public wouldn’t stand for cuts to public safety.
+Some of the results of the poll, conducted by DHM Research and commissioned by Council President Elana Pirtle-Guiney and Councilor Steve Novick, are sure to rankle the Police Bureau and its union, which have consistently said the public wouldn’t stand for cuts to public safety.

-The results of the 600-person poll are released as the city is staring down a roughly $60 million general fund shortage in the upcoming fiscal year.
+The results of the 600-reespondent poll have been released as the city stares down a roughly $60 million shortage in its general fund in the upcoming fiscal year.

 The poll also comes less than two weeks before Mayor Keith Wilson is expected to release his proposed budget.
-And those familiar with his plans say that in recent weeks he’s honed in on parks maintenance as the primary city function to cut in order to narrow the budget gap—a desire that may be quelled by the results of Wednesday’s poll.
+And those familiar with his plans say that he’s homed in on parks maintenance in recent weeks as the primary city function to cut in order to narrow the budget gap—a desire that may be quelled by the results of Wednesday’s poll.

-The poll shows that 42% of respondents approved of cutting the police budget, while 55% disapprove.
-38% of respondents approved of cuts to housing and homelessness, while 60% disapproved.
+The poll shows 42% of respondents approved of cutting the police budget, while 55% disapprove; 38% of respondents approved of cuts to housing and homeless services, while 60% disapproved.

 Respondents were much less approving of cuts to the parks and fire bureaus.
-Only 28% of respondents approved of cuts to parks, and an even smaller portion of respondents—17%—approved of cuts to the fire bureau.
+Only 28% of respondents approved of cuts to Portland Parks & Recreation, and an even smaller portion of respondents—17%—approved of cuts to Portland Fire & Rescue.

-The poll focused on those four service areas—police, fire, parks and homeless services—because they’re the four areas that make up the vast majority of the city’s general fund.
+The poll focused on those four service areas—police, fire, parks and homeless services—because they’re the four areas that draw the vast majority of the city’s general fund.

 For instance, respondents from Districts 1 and 4 were far less supportive of making cuts to police first than Districts 2 and 3.
 (That tracks: Districts 1 and 4 are less left-leaning than Districts 2 and 3.)
 The polling shows that preferences about cuts varied demonstrably between the more left-leaning and right-leaning districts.